ETC5523-2025/assignment-4-packages-and-shiny-apps-malaiikkkaa/README.md

 `nitrateApp` is a package that can be used to explore **daily nitrate concentrations** for three NEON river sites from June 2019 to July 2019.
-This package can be used as an exploratory tool to access the cleaned dataset of nitrate concentrations, and a *Shiny* app to visutalise patterns over time and location.
+This package can be used as an exploratory tool to access the cleaned dataset of nitrate concentrations, and a *Shiny* app to visualise patterns over time and location.

 **Website:** [View the nitrateApp pkgdown